 Our goal?
 To make sure you have an unforgettable trip.
 We’ve been there, and we know that Arches National Park is a once-in-a-lifetime experience.

-So get ready to explore Arches National Park – with this comprehensive guide in tow, you’ll be sure to discover everything the park has to offer!
+So, let’s get started.
+With our comprehensive guide in hand, you’ll be well-prepared to discover everything this incredible park has to offer.

 Overview of Arches National Park

 Located in eastern Utah, Arches National Park spans a vast 76,679 acres and stands as an emblem of the region’s rich geological and cultural tapestry.

 This iconic park is conveniently situated just 5 miles north of Moab, a popular gateway town for adventurers.

 If you’re approaching from further afield, it’s roughly 230 miles southeast of Salt Lake City, Utah’s capital, and about 360 miles west of Denver, Colorado.

 Arches National Park, spread across a sprawling 76,679 acres, stands as a testament to the immense power of nature and time.
 The park’s unique landscape has been shaped by millions of years of erosion, sediment deposition, and the relentless forces of nature.

 The Entrada and Navajo sandstone layers, which make up most of the park’s iconic formations, were deposited around 150 million years ago during the Jurassic period.